List of American high school students who have run a four-minute mile: Alan Webb

 Alan Webb broke Ryun's 36-year old high school mile record (3:55.3), running 3:53.43 at the Prefontaine Classic in 2001.
-Webb also set an American record in the mile in 2007 at 3:46.91, making him the eighth-fastest miler in history and the only American to ever run the mile in under 3:47.
+Webb also ran what was then an American record in the mile, in 2007, at 3:46.91.
 Despite finding success in high school and on the track, Webb had an inconsistent career that was riddled with injuries, such as achilles tendonitis and a stress fracture in his foot and tibia.

-Sub-four-minute mile runs by U.S. high school students

-Note: all of the above runners were high school seniors when they ran under four minutes for the mile except for Ryun in 1964, and Burns and Birnbaum in 2022, who were juniors at the time.
+Note: all of the above runners were high school seniors when they ran under four minutes for the mile except for Ryun in 1964, Burns and Birnbaum in 2022, and Nauman in 2025 who were juniors at the time.